Cravity: Ambassadorship

-In the tourism sector, Cravity has been appointed as tourism ambassadors for "K-pop Star Street" in Gwangju, the group will be doing numerous activities that will publicly promote tourist destinations of the city for one year.
+In the tourism sector, Cravity was appointed as tourism ambassadors for "K-pop Star Street" in Gwangju, the group participated in numerous activities that publicly promoted tourist destinations of the city for 2020-2021.

 In June 2022, it was announced that Cravity was selected by the Ministry of Culture, Sports, and Tourism as an overseas ambassador for Korean culture.

 Endorsements

 In October 2020, Cravity was chosen as the model for the cosmetics brand Blackrouge.
 The group's passion, powerful energy, health and vitality as a new male idol group fit well with the lively image of Blackrouge leading to them being selected as the models of the cosmetics brand.
 The group promoted the brand not just in Korea, but also in China and other countries in Southeast Asia.
 The group and Blackrouge parted ways a year later in October 2021.

 In August 2022, Cravity was unveiled to be the first official model of the American casual brand Searchit.
 The boy group designed a hand-drawn unique design collection for the brand's t-shirt to which all the products worn by the members were sold out.

 In February 2023, Cravity was announced as the new ambassador of the cosmetics brand Make P:rem.
 Using skincare goods from the brand, such as cleansing, soothing pads, and sunscreen, Cravity made their debut as the brand's new face through a photoshoot with Singles Korea.

 In May 2024, Cravity was selected by New Vitality as their fashion brand ambassador.
 Clothing and other items from the brand were inspired by Cravity through close collaboration with the brand's designers.